An Interview* With VisualFizz Co-Founders

 Dan: It is not easy standing out.
 And it’s all about exposure because at the end of the day, even though we are always biased towards our amazing employees, and team members, there are a lot of very smart people out there.
 And so we can’t just sell ourselves on our quality because we know the quality is good.
 That we know that our competitors call it quality is also good because we used to work for them.
 So from our end, really, there are a few points of differentiation.
 One of them is that we are very active in the community, in the tech community, and the marketing community among others.
 We used to host a lot of events, and we were very active in the many different moving parts of the Chicago social culture, if you will.
 Obviously, we are a business and we are in the business to make money, but at the end of the day, it’s more about building long-term relationships with our clients.

-Marissa: I think one of the ways that we really stand out, and that we keep standing out, is by our continued efforts to seek out unique, weird, or unusual marketing partners and projects.
+Marissa: I think one of the ways that VisualFizz really stands out and keeps standing out is our continued efforts to seek out unique, weird, or unusual marketing partners and projects.
 We love working on the tougher projects, the ones that aren’t really an exact one-to-one fit.
 It’s allowed us to continue to build out a spectrum of what we can offer and what we can solve at scale.
 It feels like a true startup in that sense; every day, every project, every campaign, every challenge is a little bit different than anything else we’ve come across before – thus the approach needs to be rooted in experience while remaining open, flexible, and ready for anything.

 Our biggest advantage is that we’re not afraid to dig deeper than just what’s under the hood.
 We’re open and honest with the client from the beginning on our approach and understanding of what’s at hand.
 We explore and learn and analyze with the client to better understand their markets.
 Rather than pretending we have all the answers, that marketing is a sure science, or that all projects are the same, we go into campaigns knowing that we’re here to be scientists: to apply a tried-and-true approach, and to test, to analyze, to learn from the results from there.